Wireless Brain Sensors Market to Grow at CAGR of 9.21% through 2031

 Based on product, EEG (electroencephalography) devices are the fastest-growing segment in the Global Wireless Brain Sensors Market.
 EEG devices, particularly those with wireless technology, have transformed how brain activity is monitored, providing significant advantages over traditional wired systems, including improved patient comfort, mobility, and the ability to monitor brain activity in real-time outside of clinical settings.

-Sensors Market, following North America.
+By region, Europe was the second-largest market in the Global Wireless Brain Sensors Market, after North America.
 The European market for wireless

 brain sensors has experienced robust growth, driven by several factors